Galalon/CV_training/basic/dev_ops/README.md

  - **Git** -
     - Read about git [here](https://www.atlassian.com/git/tutorials), and do the exercises [here](https://learngitbranching.js.org/) - focus on commit,push,pull.
-    - it is recommended to open your repository on your work computer and clone this training
+    - it is recommended to open your repository on your work computer and clone this training to your own branch.

  - **Docker**:
      - Read about these topics: